 Shelving does not have to be boring, so why not integrate shelved toy storage into the design of your child’s bedroom?
-This shelving trio from Etsy creates a quirky display of your child’s toys and allows you to put them away out of reach after playtime.
+The very pretty shelves from Milifili (above) create a quirky display of your child’s toys and allow you to put them away out of reach after playtime.
 And the Elfa Tots Wardrobe offers a comprehensive storage solution to everything from toys to clothes.
 If you are feeling creative, you can also make shelves by repurposing anything from planters to paper tubes.
 For example, follow this guide for making toy shelves on the quirky Swedish blog Pysselbolaget (below).

 6. Hang in there

 Knitted toy hammocks can be attached to walls and doors and are handy for that abundance of soft toys that builds up.
 Buy one ready made from Etsy, or download a knitting pattern and make one like the sweet design pictured below yourself!